 One day in 1982, with fears of terrorism rife, the sight of yellow arrows painted on trees along a Pyrenean road aroused the suspicion of the Guardia Civil.
 Following the trail, they came upon a battered white van.
 A small, smiling man got out.
 When prompted, he opened the van’s back doors to reveal tins of bright yellow paint and a wet paintbrush.

 “I’m Don Elías Valiña Sampedro, parish priest of O Cebreiro in Galicia.”

 “And what are you doing with all this?”

 More beautiful views greeted us on day four.
 I took the above photo at Alto do Poio after the short, but steep climb to the highest spot in Galicia (4,380 feet or 1,335 meters).

-It was early in the afternoon as Lynne and I took a moment to rest and admire the view on the left, that I had another one of those incredible experiences one has on the Camino, when words – words that I hadn’t planned to say but had haunted me since childhood – poured out of my mouth (almost as if I’d vomited them out), and once I’d thrown them away to the wind, I was free of the pain they’d caused.
+It was early in the afternoon as Lynne and I took a moment to rest and admire the view above, that I had another one of those incredible experiences one has on the Camino, when words – words that I hadn’t planned to say but had haunted me since childhood – poured out of my mouth (almost as if I’d vomited them out), and once I’d thrown them away to the wind, I was free of the pain they’d caused.

 Thank you Lynne.

 I wonder whether its easier to understand what I’m trying to share by watching the slide show.
 The 49 pictures are all in the order I took them (as you can see from the numbers) except for a few at the end.